Sonos debuts Beam soundbar with Alexa, Siri, and Google Assistant integration

 In July, iOS devices will be able to use Siri and AirPlay 2 to control Sonos speakers such as the Beam, Play 5, Playbase soundbar, and One, the first Sonos speaker with Alexa voice control.

-After repeated delays, AirPlay 2 for control of multiple speaker first became available on iOS 11 in April.
+After repeated delays, in April AirPlay 2 for controlling multiple speakers became available on iOS 11.

-No news was shared today about a Sonos-Google Assistant integration, however the company previously committed to making Google Assistant available for Sonos speakers at some time in 2018.
+No news was shared today about a Sonos-Google Assistant integration; however, Sonos previously committed to making Google Assistant available for its speakers sometime in 2018.

 Also announced today: In conjunction with Echo speakers and Alexa coming to France next week, Alexa voice control will soon be made available for Sonos speakers in France.

-Sonos also said it’s working with Chinese startup Rokid and Tencent to control Sonos speakers with Rokid’s virtual assistant with Mandarin Chinese.
+Sonos also said it’s working with Chinese startup Rokid and the Tencent conglomerate to control Sonos speakers with Rokid’s virtual assistant using Mandarin Chinese.